nadees/WebOS-Quasar/README.md

     ## Main features of WebOS

-    - Main menu strip at the top middle of the screen.
+    - Main menu bar at the top middle of the screen.

-    - Main bottom strip at the bottom middle of the screen.
+    - Main application launcher at the bottom middle of the screen.

     - Mouse interactive animations

     - Our new release wallpaper.

-    - New HTML apps.
+    - New HTML applications.

     - And more many things.